cristinatuduri/Groceasyy/README.md

 # Project name - Groceasy
 Groceasy is an application that maps out the shortest route to get all your desired items at the supermarket

-Our platform's purposes are:
+Our platform's main purpose is:
-1. Spend less time grocery shopping
-2. Optimize student's free time
+* optimizing the time
 # Installation
 To run our program, we have installed and imported the following packages:
 * Python programming language (version 3.11.0, although it will work with other versions)